Stellantis/stellantis.github.io/webapi/content/webapi-overview_standards.md

 ## REQUEST

-The Groupe PSA's Web APIs are based on **REST** principles.
+The Groupe PSA's Web API are based on **REST** principles.
 Data resources are accessed via standard **HTTPS requests in UTF-8 format** to an API endpoint.
 Moreover, the Web API uses appropriate HTTP verbs for each action:

 <table class="largertable">